MartinHinz/bayesian.demographic.reconstruction.2022/README.md

 > Hinz, M., Roe, J., Laabs, J., Heitz, C., Kolar, J., (2022).
 > *Compendium of R code and data for Bayesian inference of prehistoric
 > population dynamics from multiple proxies: a case study from the North
 > of the Swiss Alps*.
-Accessed 30 Mai 2022.
+Accessed 30 May 2022.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Authors